soxueren/atsd/installation/cloudera.md

 ### Debugging Kerberos

-Debugging for Kerberos authentication can be enabled by changing ATSD start script `/opt/atsd/atsd/bin/start-atsd.sh`.
+Debugging for Kerberos authentication can be enabled by changing the ATSD start script `/opt/atsd/atsd/bin/start-atsd.sh`.

 ```ls
 #uncomment to enable kerberos debug